dearvn/trading-futures-tradingview-script/README.md

 **RED: trend down**

-**How to use: ex: when I enter CALL if color is still BLUE then keep CALL.
-Or when I enter PUT if color is still RED then keep PUT.
+**How to use: ex: when I enter CALL if color is still BLUE and high[1] < high then keep CALL.
+Or when I enter PUT if color is still RED and low[1] > low  then keep PUT.
 Else EXIT CALL or EXIT PUT**

 ![Alt text](https://github.com/dearvn/trading-futures-tradingview-script/raw/main/color-trend.png?raw=true "color-trend")